digital-asset/daml-finance/docs/README.md

 1. Navigate to the root folder of the repository.

-2. Start a local webserver on `http://localhost:8000/` by running `./docs/preview.sh`.
-In case an old/cached html document is being shown, make sure to refresh your webbrowser.
+2. Start a local web server on `http://localhost:8000/` by running `./docs/preview.sh`.
+In case an old/cached html document is being shown, make sure to refresh your web browser.

 ### If you are doing many changes to the docs